 Quick Start Guide - SMS Gateway

+How to send sms from windows sms server with attached gsm modem to PC?
 This Quick start guide is about to explain that how to send your first SMS in just a few steps with Ozeki 10 SMS Gateway.
 This guide provides you the capability to configure your SMS modem to send or receive an SMS message successfully.
 The following steps will guide you through the process of login, creating users or connections and routing your text messages.

 How to send SMS with a GSM modem (Easy guidelines)

 - Provide unique username and password

 - Create a new inbound route

 - Select the Move from Mode options